 Once your workforce is unionized, the company must dedicate ongoing resources to adhere to the union contract, while management time must be spent regularly addressing union-inspired grievances.
 There are many examples of a company that let the union in, and the union became a major contributor to its bankruptcy (think: Hostess).

-Is Your Organization Vulnerable?
+Is Your Organization Vulnerable to a Corporate Campaign?